Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “Who invented the fist bump?” Thanks for WONDERing with us, WonderTeam!

-After a couple days away from school, it’s always nice to see your friends again, isn’t it?
-Even if you're not excited about jumping right back into schoolwork, the smiling faces of your closest buddies can quickly turn a frown upside down.
+After a break from school, it’s always nice to see your friends again, isn’t it?
+You may not be excited about jumping right back into schoolwork.
+But the smiling faces of your closest buddies can quickly turn a frown upside down!

-Today, giving dap takes on many forms and includes a wide variety of gestures.
-Common examples include the high five, the chest bump, the fist bump, the pound (a vertical fist bump), the hand slap followed by a forearm chest bump, and the arm-wrestling grip grasp pulled into a half hug.
+Today, giving dap takes on many forms.
+It can include a wide variety of gestures.
+Common examples include the fist bump, pound (a vertical fist bump), and hand-slap.
+Some people also add a forearm chest bump or the arm-wrestling grip grasp pulled into a half hug.

-Examples of giving dap can be seen frequently among professional athletes during games.
-And of course, athletes have a lot of influence on popular culture also means that you can see similar gestures between adults of all ages in daily greetings, as well as among children on playgrounds and in school hallways.
+Examples of dapping are often seen among athletes during games.
+And of course, athletes have a lot of influence on popular culture.
+You can see similar gestures between adults of all ages in daily greetings.
+They’re also common among children on playgrounds and in school hallways.

-The 1960s was a decade of substantial racial turbulence in the United States.
-Unfortunately, that racial unrest didn’t disappear when soldiers were sent overseas to fight a war in Southeast Asia.
-The dap became a symbol among African-American men of strength and unity among Black soldiers.
+The 1960s was a decade of continued racial unrest in the United States.
+Unfortunately, that didn’t disappear when soldiers were sent overseas.
+The dap became a symbol of strength and unity among Black soldiers.
 However, their fellow White soldiers and officers didn’t see it that way.
 They thought dapping was dangerous.